nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 Possible values:

 - `'root'`: if the instance was directly constructed
 - A method name string such as `'addDays'`, `'startOf'`, etc., if the instance was produced as the result of a method call (which can create a new instance of `Chronos`).
+If no such method was called it shows the last previous method name as `origin`, if there is none, it shows `root`.

 ```ts
 const root = new Chronos();